 I like to use this feature when I take swing trades.
 When I hit a target profit zone and I want to scale into the market with another contract, I can use advanced orders to move my stop loss order while increasing the total contracts in that stop order.

 I found it very easy to set up these orders.
 But Tradovate does offer guides to walk you through these different trade order options.
+So if you’re unsure about all this yet, don’t stress over it.
+There is plenty of education available on the topic of setting up orders.

-I wasn't disappointed in what Tradovate has to offer.
+I wasn’t disappointed in what Tradovate has to offer.
 Paper trading in Tradovate is based on real time live market data.
-Your account can be setup with the size of account you'd actually be trading.
+Your account can be setup with the size of account you’d actually be trading.
+It’s very important to set your paper trading account up with exactly the amount of money you would actually trade with…or you’re doing yourself an injustice.

 I started developing scalping strategies right away.
 Therefore, I needed to back-test these scalp entries to see if the setups were profitable.